 - Diet to lose weight and decrease blood glucose level

 - Use of anti-diabetic drugs

-Due to the increased insulin secretion, pancreatic cells can eventually deplete.
-These are responsible for the production of the insulin hormone.
-Therefore, even patients with type 2 diabetes can become insulin-dependent.
-In such a case, the patient needs not only anti-diabetic drugs, but also insulin injections.
+Due to the increased secretion of insulin, cells in the pancreas can become depleted over time.
+They are responsible for the production of the hormone insulin.
+Consequently, even type 2 diabetes patients can become insulin dependent.
+In this case, the patient needs not only antidiabetic drugs, but also insulin injections.

-There are also radical treatment methods.
-Metabolic surgery provides good results.
-The surgery aims to reduce the size of the stomach or to stop the delivery of pancreatic juice to the food lump in order to disrupt the digestion of food.
-This leads to a gradual weight loss after surgery, which significantly improves carbohydrate metabolism.
+There are also radical treatments.
+Metabolic surgery gives good results.
+The operation is aimed at reducing the size of the stomach or stopping the delivery of pancreatic juice to the food bolus in order to disrupt the digestion of food.
+This leads to gradual weight loss after surgery, which significantly improves carbohydrate metabolism.

 Diabetes treatment in Germany

-Doctors generally have serious difficulties treating diabetes.
-There is no single treatment regimen that would be suitable for everyone.
-The treatment should be customised on the basis of:
+Doctors usually have serious difficulties in treating diabetes.
+There is no one-size-fits-all treatment regimen.
+Treatment should be customized based on:

 - Diabetes type